aces/Loris-MRI/README.md

-This Readme covers release 16.0 of the LORIS Imaging Insertion Pipeline for Ubuntu or CentOS systems
+This Readme covers release 16.* of the LORIS Imaging Insertion Pipeline for Ubuntu or CentOS systems

-This repo accompanies the [LORIS neuroimaging data platform main repo](https://github.com/aces/Loris)</b>.<br>
+This repo accompanies the [LORIS neuroimaging data platform main repo](https://github.com/aces/Loris)</b>, release 16.0.*.<br>
 For documentation and detailed setup information, please see the [LORIS wiki](https://github.com/aces/Loris/wiki/Imaging-Database)</b>.

 This repo can be installed on either the same VM as the main LORIS codebase, or on a different machine such as a designated fileserver where large imaging filesets are to be stored.